Benfica wins 5th Portuguese league title in 6 seasons

 Benfica lifted its 37th league trophy by finishing two points ahead of defending champion Porto, which defeated Sporting Lisbon 2-1.

-Benfica trailed Porto by seven points in January.
+Benfica trailed Porto by seven points in the beginning of the year.

+“Everybody thought we were done in January,” Benfica forward Pizzi Fernandes said.
+“But we have a great group of players and overcame the challenge.
+We showed that we are deserving champions.”

+A draw would have been enough for Benfica at the Stadium of Light, as it entered the final round with a better head-to-head tiebreaker over its rival.
 It won four straight titles before Porto ended its streak last year.

-A draw would have been enough for Benfica at the Stadium of Light, as it entered the final round with a better head-to-head tiebreaker over its rival.

 The host got off to a fast start and was up 3-0 by halftime with goals by Haris Seferovic, Joao Felix, and Rafa Silva.
 Seferovic scored again early in the second half before Santa Clara got its lone goal through Cesar.